Nowadays, homeowners and DIYers have abandoned brush painting in favor of spray painting their projects.

 Carry the Can Upside Down

 You may want to hold the can upside down to prevent blockage.
-In this position, the pressure will get back to normal and allow you to spray as usual.
+In this position, the pressure will return to normal, allowing you to spray as usual.

 Clean the Nozzle